ComPWA/tensorwaves/doc/contribute.rst

-.. cSpell:ignore docnb, htmlcov, pylintrc, testenv
+.. cSpell:ignore docnb, htmlcov, pylintrc, pyproject, testenv

 How to contribute?
 ==================